|

 Calligraphy is a learned skill, not a natural talent.

-A person can go from no experience (and messy handwriting!) to writing beautiful calligraphy simply by practicing consistently over time.
+A person can go from no experience (and messy handwriting) to doing beautiful calligraphy simply by practicing consistently over time.

 picture of calligraphy with text that says "let me teach you everything you need to know to do beautiful brush calligraphy confidently" and a learn more button

-It’s easy to look at someone’s work and exclaim, “Wow, they are so talented!
+It’s easy to look at someone’s work and think, “Wow, they are so talented!
 I could never do that.”
-(I do this myself.)
+Someone who’s been doing calligraphy for ten years makes it look effortless, so we assume they just have a natural talent that we don’t have.

 But the fact is, while some may have natural talent in a certain area, the skill still had to be practiced before it developed into what we see now.